Battle of Chakan

 The Battle of Chakan in 1660 took place between Mughal forces led by Shaista Khan and Maratha forces commanded by Firangoji Narsala at Chakan in Maharashtra.
 Shaista Khan's Mughal forces emerged victorious by besieging the Chakan fort, leading to the surrender of the Maratha commander Firangoji.

 Battle

 In 1660, Shaista Khan, the Mughal governor of Deccan invaded Pune, subsequently capturing and occupying the city.
 Consequently, he seized the northern segment of Shivaji's territories and stationed a garrison there.
-Shaista Khan was Aurangzeb's maternal uncle.